-The magnificent azure blue seas, gorgeous coastal backdrop, wonderful landscape, the Dalmatian coast has it all.
+The magnificent azure blue seas, gorgeous coastal backdrop, wonderful landscape, the Dalmatian coast as a travel destination has it all.
 Split's modern airport receives many international airlines with frequent flights from $70, ferries connect to the islands from $25, buses depart the airport from $7, while private chauffeurs charge around $140 to $310 depending on how many passengers ride or the level of service chosen.

 Croatian Islands Key Information